 In this article I focus on IPv4 addresses.
 That is mainly because subnets are more relevant for IPv4 addresses.
 However, the basics are the same for both IPv4 and IPv6.
 The main difference is that you need to understand hexadecimals for IPv6 subnets.

 Both IPv4 and IPV6 have so-called reserved addresses.
 For instance, chances are that your local machine has an IPv4 address starting with 192.168.
-These IP addresses are local IP addresses used for communication on your local network (LAN).
+These IP addresses are local IPs used for communication on your local network (LAN).

 Your machine also has a loopback IP.
 In most cases this is 127.0.0.1.
-You will be familiar with that if you develop websites locally on your computer – when you got a web server running on your machine you can view websites you are working on via http://127.0.0.1 or http://localhost.
+You will be familiar with that if you develop websites locally on your computer – if you have a web server running on your machine then you can view websites you are working on via http://127.0.0.1 or http://localhost.

 IP addresses have two parts; a network and a host part.
 In the early days of the internet (the ARPANET era) the first octet of an address was used for the network and the remaining three octets were used for nodes.
 That limited the number of networks to just 254, but that seemed plenty at the time.
 Little did they know that billions of people would one day spend their lives on Facebook and connect doorbells and toasters to the internet.

 In the early 1980s a new architecture called classful network was adopted.
 This scheme defined five classes of IP addresses.
 The primary classes were A, B and C, and each class defined a range of IP addresses and which octets were the network part.
 Class A addresses still used only the first octet for the network; class B used the first two and class C the first three.